Sigmmma/c20/src/content/h3/guides/object-importing/blender-object-importing/blender-object-creation-animation/readme.md

 The `Animations` block is quite obvious - it lists all of the animations held in the tag, and their associated data.
 Here you can see our named animation.
 Note that spaces are replaced with colons in Guerilla, such that `any idle.JMM` becomes `any:idle` in the tag.
 One use of this block is to add sounds that play on certain frames of the animation - this is done in the `Sound Events` sub-block.
 ![](F.jpg "The Animations block.")

 The `Mode-n-State Graph` block shows in what states the animations in the graph will play.
 As we named the animation `any idle`, `tool` recognised that it is to be played under any circumstance, and so it is already set up correctly in this block.
-This is why naming convenations for `.JMx` files are important, as it tells `tool` how to automatically handle them.
+This is why naming conventions for `.JMx` files are important, as it tells `tool` how to automatically handle them.
 Our idle animation will therefore play for any mode, in any weapon class, and in any weapon type.
 You can see the reference to the `any:idle` animation here in the `Actions` section. `Actions` are base animations, such as `.JMA` and `.JMM`, whereas the `Overlays` section is for `.JMO` animation types.
 ![](G.jpg "The Mode-n-State Graph block.")

 # Playing the animation in-engine